 The members of the County's Commissioners Court (Court) are elected by the public, and the Court has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
 It also has the primary accountability for fiscal matters.
-Therefore, the County is a financial reporting entity as defined by the Governmental Accounting Standards Board (GASB) in its Statement No. 14, The Financial Reporting Entity.
+The decision to include any potential component units in the financial reporting entity was made by applying the criteria set forth in $GASB\ 61 - The\ Financial\ Reporting\ Entity:\ Omnibus\ (GASB\ 61)$.
 There are no component units included within the reporting entity.